 Research shows us that film can influence travel choices.
-It is an industry that is growing rapidly in New Zealand, with revenue of $3.155 billion in 2014, up $7 million from 2013.
+It is an industry that is growing rapidly in New Zealand, with revenue from film production of $3.155 billion in 2014, up $7 million from 2013.

 When films are produced in New Zealand it provides an opportunity for Tourism New Zealand to gain access to quality content, marketing opportunities and high impact media channels to promote New Zealand as a tourism destination.